Rodrigo Parreira da Silva

 Rodrigo Parreira da Silva (born 9 September 1994) is a Brazilian Paralympic athlete.

+Career

 He represented Brazil at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil and he won two medals: the silver medal in the men's long jump T36 event and the bronze medal in the men's 100 metres T36 event.

 At the 2017 World Para Athletics Championships held in London, United Kingdom, he won the bronze medal in the men's 200 metres T36.
 He also won the silver medal in the men's long jump T36 event and the bronze medal in the men's 100 metres T36 event.

+In 2023, he competed in the men's long jump T36 event at the World Para Athletics Championships held in Paris, France.